 Use the jam to make jam tarts, or as the filling in cookies.

 I can't even begin to count the number of mango pies I have made in the time we have been here.
-In fact, there is one in my fridge now, that I made yesterday.
-I make these because they always turn out well.
-I like chunks of mango in a sweet cinnamon sauce.
-It has become a staple in our home during mango season.
 It is a combination of mango, cinnamon, nutmeg, and ginger.
-It's an adapted apple pie recipe but I have found it is easy to substitute peach recipes as they are a similar texture and juiciness.
+I have found it is easy to adapt peach recipes as they are a similar texture and juiciness.

 Mango Cobbler and Crumble

 The cobbler and crumble desserts I tend to make less often than a pie.
 That said, it makes a change from the ever-present mango pie.
-For the mango crumble, I simply add the pie ingredients and top it with a streusel mixture and bake.
+To make the mango crumble, I add the pie ingredients and top it with a streusel mixture and bake.
 It would lend itself to having another fruit included to add a bit of interest.
-For the streusel topping, I use
+For the streusel topping, I use:

 - 1/3 cup brown sugar